ErinnMatesi/SISU24PNWRaceApp/README.md

 # SISU 24 PNW Race App

 ## Description
 Live race logging for a 24 hour trail race event!
-Check racers in and out on trails, calculate points earned from trails and bonus objectives, display a live leaderboard and who is currently out on trail!
+Check racers in and out on trails, calculate points earned from trails and side quests, display a live leaderboard and who is currently out on trail!

 ## Table of Contents
 * [Installation](#installation)